-Although the size of an MC certainly grabs the attention it’s the personality of these gentle giants that has made a permanent impression on us.
+Although the size of an MC certainly grabs the attention it’s the personality of these gentle giants that have made a permanent impression on us.
 I remember talking to a friend and telling her how a Maine Coon changed my life and King Henry has become one of my inspirations.
 ‘He’s my guardian angel’ I said and I truly meant it.
 Even though she isn’t a Maine Coon fan or even a cat lover, I could see it almost brought tears to her eyes.
 She commented how lucky I was to have such a loyal friend and companion.
 I’ve found the Maine Coon personality to be very special.

-Henry has stayed close to me throughout the good and the bad times and I think he has really made a difference to my life and my well-being.
+Henry has stayed close to me throughout the good and the bad times and I think he has really made a difference in my life and my well-being.
 Big statement I guess… although I’m sure you feel the same way about your pets.

 The idea of a big Maine Coon caught my imagination as soon I ‘discovered’ the largest domestic breed but never ever expected such a distinct personality from a cat.
 I’d always had moggies and each one had their own quirks and likes/dislikes.
 The Maine Coon breed comes with its own personality.
-You may have read about ‘clown-like’ behaviour, fascination with running water, kitten-like antics and so on.
+You may have read about ‘clown-like’ behavior, fascination with running water, kitten-like antics and so on.
 I’ve noticed over the years many truly unique personality traits and characteristics.

 Big Maine Coon cats traditionally gained admiration and respect for its uses as a farm cat keeping the rodent population in check.
-Perhaps the domesticated Maine Coon of today still maintains a 19th century work ethic.
+Perhaps the domesticated Maine Coon of today still maintains a 19th-century work ethic.
 Maine Coon owners usually agree on the various “roles” they seem to undertake.
 Both my cats have lived up to the breed reputation of being keen to “supervise”.

 My mom turned up to look after my eldest son and even though she owns moggie cats, she was fascinated and astonished by Henry’s loyalty and sensitivity.
 He didn’t try and lay on me or cause a nuisance of himself.
 He just lay by my side and occasionally touched me with his big furry brown paw as if to say ‘Hey kiddo, you’ll be OK’.
-Every time, my mum or my partner came to see me, Henry stood up like a Mere cat surveying the situation as if he was protecting me from them.
+Every time, my mom or my partner came to see me, Henry stood up like a Mere cat surveying the situation as if he was protecting me from them.

 The last time we went on holiday and left Henry to look after the house, we employed a local cat sitter to come in every day and feed and water him and change his litter tray etc. On the last day of our holiday, we received a call from a frazzled woman telling us she’d been chased out of the house by Henry and was in such a panic that she left her mobile phone in the kitchen.
-I wonder if he would be so brave if he found real intruder.
+I wonder if he would be so brave if he found a real intruder.
 LOL

-I believe Maine Coons really do have personalities unique to the breed and you can read more about The Healer, The Babysitter, The Guardian and The Supervisor – Next>>>Maine Coon Personality
+I believe Maine Coons really do have personalities unique to the breed and you can read more about The Healer, The Babysitter, The Guardian and The Supervisor.